 Leaving this section blank is generally recommended, unless there is a specific reason to limit what activities the LLC can participate in.
 If you add a more specific purpose and then the business changes from what was listed, an amendment will need to be made.

 This section is optional and not common for most LLCs to fill in.
 However, if there is a specified date the LLC will cease to exist, enter the date here.
 This is more common for investment-related entities.

 If there isn’t a specific date to close the LLC, leave this section blank.

 Step 4: Appoint a Resident Agent

-One requirement to have an LLC in Michigan is to appoint a Michigan resident agent.
-The registered agent is a party that is physically located in the state of Michigan that will receive important notices and service of process (which means to accept papers that start a lawsuit) on behalf of the LLC.
+One requirement to have an LLC in Michigan is to appoint a Michigan resident agent (called a registered agent in many states.
+The resident agent is a party that is physically located in the state of Michigan that will receive important notices and service of process (which means to accept papers that start a lawsuit) on behalf of the LLC.